damnlie/hypernode.github.io/_posts/2014-07-04-installing-magento-on-hypernode.md

 ## Optional: configure Lesti::FPC

-If you'd like to use Lesti::FPC on hypernode, please follow the following steps:
+If you'd like to use Lesti::FPC on Fypernode, please follow the next steps:

 1. Go to your public folder; /data/web/public

-2. Use the following commands to install the Redis module on your shop:
+2. Use the following command to install the Lesti::FPC module on your shop:

    ```sh
    modman clone git://github.com/GordonLesti/Lesti_Fpc.git